just-install/just-install/README.md

 ### What's wrong with the alternatives?

-* Chocolatey's biggest sin is that it requires PowerShell on the target system.
+* Chocolatey's biggest sin is it requires PowerShell on the target system.
 This makes it ridiculously difficult to install on some operating systems: on Windows XP it is a multi-stage ordeal where you first have to install .NET 2.0, then install PowerShell, then .NET 4 and after that you can finally install Chocolatey itself.